 There are still a lot of areas that are cultural sites and very sensitive areas to locals in the area.
 When you see signs that say stay out or Kapu, that means stay out because locals do not want you to intrude into their privacy or special places of gathering.

-Where to eat in the Puna district
+Where to eat in Puna

 There are plenty of good dining options around the Puna district depending on what type of food you are interested in trying